campaign Categories

 - Any other exceptional action, achievement or work that especially merits this award.
 Testimonials are welcomed.

-37. Marketing Team of the Year (NEW)
+41. Marketing Team of the Year

-This category recognises outstanding work from a client-side marketing team which has made a significant impact to their brand/organisation’s overall marketing campaigns, executions, and results.
 Entrants can use one particular campaign as a case study of evidence to form their entry or can use aspects from various projects, but all work must have taken place within the eligibility period, and they must show evidence of:

 - Outstanding achievements in campaigns and project management.